-Laying insulating screed yourself - save
+Laying self-insulating screed - save money

-by Staenis | 25/06/2021
+By Staenis | 25/06/2021

 Laying your own insulating screed: discover how and save

-Placing an insulating floor structure in your home, you can also do it yourself.
-You use the Staenis screed grid and fill it with insulating screed.
-Flatten, finish and you're done!
-Discover all the advantages of insulating screed and check the ideal floor structure for your project.
+You can install an insulating floor structure at home yourself.
+Use the StaenisGrid screed grid and fill it with insulation screed.
+Level, finish, and you’re done!
+Discover all the benefits of insulation screed and check the ideal floor structure for your project.

 Why insulate your floor?